MolSSI-Education/python-package-best-practices/_episodes/03-github.md

 One of the most potentially frustrating problems in software development is keeping track of all the different copies of the code.
 For example, we might start a project on a local desktop computer, switch to working on a laptop during a conference, and then do performance optimization on a supercomputer.
-In ye olden days, switching between computers was typically accomplished by copying files via a USB drive, or with ssh, or by emailing things to oneself.
+In ye olden days, switching between computers was typically accomplished by copying files via a USB drive, or with `ssh`, or by emailing things to oneself.
 After copying the files, it was very easy to make an important change on one computer, forget about it, and go back to working on the original version of the code on another computer.
 Of course, when collaborating with other people these problems get dramatically worse.